 The home is the one place where you and your family should feel safest, but your home isn’t always a haven.
 Statistics show that mad dashes to the Emergency Room are majorly caused by at-home injuries.

 - Install safety gates at the top and bottom of the stairs.
-A lot of us think the danger is only at the top, but a baby can quickly crawl up and tumble down!
-Get gates that mount to the wall and won't give way if your child or an adult leans on them.
+A lot of us think the danger is only at the top, but a baby can quickly crawl up and tumble down that would warrant urgent care deer park gates that mount to the wall are good and won’t give way if your child or an adult leans on them.

 - Add padding.
 You can lessen the blow of a fall, by carpeting your stairs and putting a mat at the bottom.

 - Fix loose boards.
 A lot of times, the stairs’ stringers or boards on the side of the stairs will pull away from the stairs due to wear and tear.
 Look for a carpenter to fix it immediately by using rods joined by a turnbuckle which will bring the stairs’ stringers together until they are re-straightened and re-supported.

 - Kidproof your windows.
 Install window guards on all your windows.
 Also make sure that at least one window guard in each room has a release button that adults and older kids can release in case of an emergency.